Skip to main content

 Virtual Open Innovation Platform for Active Protective Coatings Guided by Modelling and Optimization

-VIPCOAT aims to deliver an Open Innovation Platform (OIP) designed to engage (quadruple helix) stakeholders in collaborative environment through a guided innovation process, to support industrial end-users in making optimal decisions based on predictive modelling.
+VIPCOAT aims to deliver an Open Innovation Platform (OIP) designed to engage (quadruple helix) stakeholders in a collaborative environment through a guided innovation process, in particular to support industrial end-users in making optimal decisions based on predictive modelling.
 The OIP facilitates team establishment by using a skill-based recommender system.

-A Minimum Viable Product of VIPCOAT OIP has been delivered.
-Users can register and engage in innovation activities on the OIP, which has been designed as an interactive web page.
-The structured innovation process starts from an idea, through project proposal, collecting a team to running an innovation project.
+VIPCOAT OIP in the form of the beta realise of the digital enviroment has been delivered.
+Users can register and engage in innovation activities on the OIP, which has been implemented on an interactive web landing page.
+A structured innovation process on the OIP starts from an idea, through project proposal, collecting a team till running an innovation project.
 Platform users may explore or suggest ideas, challenges, or innovation topics.
 Based on the ideas or challenges, project ideas can be suggested, discussed and solved.

 The VIPCOAT consortium, together with MUSICODE and OpenModel projects, investigated needs and requirements to extend the Open Innovation concept under the Horizon Europe program into Open Innovation Frameworks and published "Position Paper: Open Innovation in Horizon Europe" on OpenAir.

-The ProMo (Process Modelling) suite for capturing ontology-based knowledge on protective coating structures and formulations has been constructed.
-This visual modelling method is subject to an ongoing standardization activity.
-A set of model topologies for inhibitor leaching, initial versions of workflow and translation ontologies have been produced.
+The ProMo (Process Modelling) suite for capturing ontology-based knowledge on protective coating structures and formulations has been updated.
+This visual modelling method is subject of the CEN Workshop Agreement on 'ModGra -Graphical representation of physical process models' published in 2023 as a joint activity with MarketPlace project.

-MODA (MOdeling DAta) documentation for the complete modelling workflow of the four User cases, representing main technological challenges in the formulation of coatings and their performance in coating test scenarios, has been delivered.
+MODA (MOdeling DAta) documentation for the complete modelling workflow of the four User cases, representing main technological challenges in the formulation of coatings and their performance in coating test scenarios, has been upated.

-For the User case 1 (Protective additives) an initial version of a quantitative structure-property relationship (QSPR) model to predict the corrosion inhibiting effect of small organic molecules on AA2024 is created.
-The model developed uses the data from literature and generated by the consortium from inhibitor screening experiments analyzing more than 80 different chemicals.
+For the User case 1 (Protective additives) a quantitative structure-property relationship (QSPR) model has been delivered to predict the corrosion inhibiting effect of small organic molecules on Al2024.
+The model uses the data from literature and generated by the consortium from inhibitor screening experiments analyzing more than 110 different chemicals.

-User case 2 (Inhibitor delivery): a first flexible stochastic micro-geometry model for the microstructure and morphology of active protective coatings based on 3D image data obtained by nano-tomography has been developed.
-The data for the models were collected by two experimental campaigns at DESY: the first one focused on the sub-microstructure and the second one investigated in-situ leaching.
+User case 2 (Inhibitor delivery): a flexible stochastic micro-geometry model for the microstructure and morphology of active protective coatings based on 3D image data obtained by nano- and micro-tomography has been developed.
+The data for the models were collected by three experimental campaigns at DESY: two of them were focused on the sub-microstructure and the thied one investigated in-situ leaching.
+The delivered additional sets of materials data have been used for stochastic geometrical modelling of coating microstructure.

 The VIPCOAT OIP follows industrial required functionalities to facilitate innovation processes for sustainable protective coating development.
 The ambition is to support multiple manufactures along a distributed coating production chain including different industrial actors, which has never been tackled before.